15 Most Popular Filipino Desserts

 10. Silvanas

-Silvanas are crunchy and creamy frozen cookies.
-They have a layer of silky butter-cream sandwiched between two cashew-meringue wafers, coated with cookie crumbs.
-It is best described as the cookie version of a Sans Rival, another popular classic Filipino dessert.
+Silvanas are delectable crunchy and creamy frozen cookies.
+A layer of silky buttercream is sandwiched between two cashew-meringue wafers coated with cookie crumbs.
+They are best described as the cookie version of a Sans Rival, another popular classic Filipino dessert.

-They look like French Macaroons, but they should not be mistaken for them as the flavor and texture is completely different.
-Silvanas can are imported from the southern part of the country and are not usually made at home because of the intricate process involved.
+Although they look a little like French macaroons, the resemblance ends there as the flavor and texture are completely different.
+Silvanas are traditionally made in the southern part of the country and are not usually made at home because of the intricate process involved in making them.

 11. Buko Pie

 Buko Pie is one of the most well-known delicacies in the Philippines.
-This dessert originated from the province of Laguna, which is known as the home of the finest “Buko” (coconut) pies in the Philippines.
+It originated in the province of Laguna, which even today is acknowledged as the home of the finest “Buko” (coconut) pies in the Philippines.

 12. Biko

-Biko is a type of rice cake often served at fiestas, weddings, and funerals.
-It is made with glutinous rice and coconut milk, with a bittersweet coconut curd topping.
-Biko is gooey, sticky, and has a distinct, nutty sweetness.
+Biko is a luscious rice cake often served at parties, weddings, and funerals.
+It is made with glutinous rice, coconut milk, and a bittersweet coconut curd topping.
+This intriguing dessert is gooey and sticky, with a distinct, nutty sweetness.

-Compared to other rice cake recipes, Biko needs a bit of patience because the recipe includes constantly stirring the rice for around 20 minutes to prevent it from sticking to the pot, then baking it.
-While waiting for it to bake, you have to create the top layer by doing the process until it thickens then pouring on top and finishing it off by baking it again.
+Compared to other rice cake recipes, Biko needs a bit of patience to prepare.
+Before baking, the rice has to be constantly stirred for around 20 minutes to prevent it from sticking to the pot.
+While baking, the top layer is prepared, then poured on top, and the mixture goes back in the oven to finish.

 13. Carioca